 You should involve a professional when:

-- Designing a new commercial building
+- Designing a new commercial building or tenant buildout

 - Renovating or expanding an existing facility

-- Adding high-demand equipment or machinery
+- Adding high-demand equipment or heavy machinery

-- Experiencing recurring electrical issues
+- Experiencing recurring electrical issues such as tripped breakers or voltage fluctuations

-- Upgrading service capacity or panels
+- Upgrading service capacity or replacing aging panels

 - Navigating permitting and inspection requirements